AllSpiceIO/generate-bom/README.md

 # Generate BOM for E-CAD Projects

-Generate a BOM output file for Altium, OrCAD or System Capture projects on AllSpice Hub using
+Generate a BOM output file for Altium, OrCAD, DeHDL or System Capture projects on AllSpice Hub using
 [AllSpice Actions](https://learn.allspice.io/docs/actions-cicd).